Forging Japanese knives

 TAKEFU - JAPANESE KNIFE VILLAGE

-The story of Takefu Knife Village begins in the 1970s with the association of the best 10 blacksmiths of that time!
+The story of Takefu Knife Village begins in the 1970s with the association of the top 10 blacksmiths of that time!

 The period of prosperity in Japan after World War II put to the test the small family forges that until then produced only traditional knives.
-Mass-produced knives that were stamped in the millions appear and slowly shut down one by one of these forges.
+Mass-produced knives that were stamped in the millions appear and slowly shut down these forges one by one.

-In response to the need for survival that was imposed on them at the time, 10 of the best blacksmiths of the city of Echizen band together and meet every night after work is completed in the hope of finding a solution to their problems that threaten to shut down their generations-old forges forever.
+In response to their need for survival, 10 of Echizen City's best blacksmiths band together, and every night after their work is done, they meet in the hope of finding a solution to their problems that threaten to shut down their generations-old forges forever.

-Some of the problems were a sharp decline in sales, less and less heirs, a lot of noise that bothered the city neighbors and of course the slow but inevitable aging of the craftsmen.
+Some of the problems were a drastic decline in sales, fewer and fewer heirs, a lot of noise that bothered the city neighbors and, of course, the slow but inevitable aging of the craftsmen.

 They did their work during the day, and at night they would develop projects and prototypes.
-Their struggle lasted for years, but in 1992, with considerable borrowing, they managed to build a joint facility located in the village of Takefu, where they work and exchange knowledge to this day.
+Their struggle lasted for years.
+With considerable borrowing, in 1992, they finally managed to build a joint facility located in Takefu village, where they work and exchange knowledge to this day.

-Their knives are by far the most valued in the world, and in order to get your hands on one you have to stand in a multi-year waiting line.
+Their knives are by far the most valued in the world, and in order to get your hands on one, you have to be on a long-standing waiting list.

 In addition to the enormous attention of consumers, the Takefu village of knives also attracted a large number of apprentices who forged their trade here and founded new companies that are achieving success in the world market of premium knives!

-The blacksmiths who started it all are: Takeshi Saji, Shiro Kamo, Hiroshi Kato, Katsuyasu Kamo, Katsushige Anryu, Haruji Totani, Hideo Kitaoka, Masanobu Okada, Kazuyoshi Honda and the late Masami Azai.
+The founding blacksmiths of this association are Takeshi Saji, Shiro Kamo, Hiroshi Kato, Katsuyasu Kamo, Katsushige Anryu, Haruji Totani, Hideo Kitaoka, Masanobu Okada, Kazuyoshi Honda and the late Masami Azai.

 SPRINGHAMMER - SPRING HAMMER FOR FORGING KNIVES